 Non-Disclosure becomes possible after a defendant has completed his or her deferred adjudication/probationary program leading to criminal charges against them being dismissed per the guidelines of the defendant’s agreement with the court.

 Benefits of Non-Disclosure

-If you’ve experienced trouble finding employment, or pursuing other goals due to the presence of criminal records on your background, being granted a Certificate of Non-Disclosure can serve as positive development for your situation.
+If you’ve experienced trouble finding employment or pursuing other goals due to the presence of criminal records on your background, a Certificate of Non-Disclosure can serve as a positive development for your situation.

 The original intent of the Certificate of Non-Disclosure was to relieve pressure on people who have reformed their conduct, paid their debt to society for their crime, and have moved on to become model citizens.